 - Display the EU emblem clearly on your website and communication material

 - Sharing and amplifying: share your stories and connect with us on social media

 - Tips on how to convey your message

-When you speak to the press, to investors, clients, or potential business partners, we would be grateful if you could mention that you have received funding from the EIC SME Instrument.
+When you speak to the press, to investors, clients, or potential business partners, we would be grateful if you could mention that you have received funding from the EIC Accelerator (SME Instrument).

 Three simple messages to convey:

-The EIC SME Instrument is a public funding programme that funds risk innovation in small businesses.
+The EIC Accelerator (SME Instrument) is a public funding programme that funds risk innovation in small businesses.
 It funds market-creating innovation in disruptive small businesses that have significant growth potential and global ambitions.
-The EIC SME Instrument is part of Horizon 2020 – the EU's 80 billion € funding programme for Research and Innovation for 2014-2020.
+The EIC Accelerato (SME Instrument) is part of Horizon 2020 – the EU's 80 billion € funding programme for Research and Innovation for 2014-2020.

 Only the most innovative companies get selected.
-Until now, out of 30.000 applicants 2500 companies have been funded.
+Until now, out of over 50.000 applicants 4500 companies have been funded.
 This shows how intense the competition is under the programme and demonstrates the high quality of the proposals funded.
 25% of the companies funded under the EIC SME Instrument are in the 10% fastest growing companies in Europe according to Venture Radar.

 Companies receive up to € 2.5 million to bring their innovation to the market, free coaching and support in commercialisation – like facilitated access to overseas trade fairs.